odiop88/no-code-mvp/README.md

-# Low-No-code prototype with Pycaret
+# Low-No-code prototype with Pycaret & FastAPI

 ## Why the APP?